PhanstielLab/bedtoolsr/README.md

 douglas_phanstiel@med.unc.edu

-## Building for Your Version of Bedtools
+## Building for a different verstion of bedtools

 In order to more easily support past and future versions of bedtools we adopted a metaprogramming approach.
 A single python script reads bedtools --help output and automatically generates the entire R package.
 It was designed to be generic so that it can be rebuilt quickly for any version of bedtools.